spotinst/help/src/docs/ocean/tutorials/manage-virtual-node-groups.md

 ## Delete a VNG

-In the Virtual Node Groups summary list, check the Virtual Node Groups to delete and click **Delete**.
+In the virtual node groups summary list, check the virtual node groups to delete and click **Delete**.
 OR
-If you are already configuring a Virtual Node Group, click **Delete VNG**.
+If you are already configuring a virtual node group, click **Delete VNG**.